jimbaker/socket-reboot/README.md

 also instantiate a common `NioThreadPoolGroup` (possibly both worker and boss) for all subsequent operations.

-_socket should use atexit.register to register a shutdown hook that does `group.shutdown()`; note this is a deprecated method, but `shutdownGracefully()` takes too long.
+_socket should use sys.registerCloser(callback) to register a callback hook that does `group.shutdown()`; note this is a deprecated method, but `shutdownGracefully()` takes too long.
 In general, we should expect code that is using sockets has done some sort of graceful shutdown at the app level and any produced errors will demonstrate where this code has not in fact done so.
 Given that the thread pool is composed of daemon threads, this is likely not an issue regardless.

+`sys` is equivalent to `PySystemState`; this cleanup is called by both the JVM shutdown hook process as well as `PySystemState.cleanup` and `PythonInterpreter.cleanup`.

 Note that Bootstrap/ServerBootstrap, SSLEngine, and other resources are fairly lightweight, so they can be simply constructed as needed.